klmnden/azure-docs.tr-tr/articles/azure-stack/azure-stack-connect-expressroute.md

 1. Altında **sanal ağ**seçin **Tenant1VNet1**.
 1. **AYARLAR** altında **Alt ağlar**’ı seçin.
 1. Seçin **+ ağ geçidi alt ağı** sanal ağa bir ağ geçidi alt ağı eklemek için.
 1. Alt ağın adı varsayılan olarak **GatewaySubnet** şeklinde ayarlanır.
-Ağ geçidi alt ağları, özel bir durumdur ve düzgün şekilde çalışabilmesi için bu adı kullanmanız gerekir.
+Ağ geçidi alt ağları, özel bir durumdur ve düzgün çalışması için bu adını kullanması gerekir.
 1. Doğrulayın **adres aralığı** olduğu **10.1.0.0/24**.
 1. Tıklayın **Tamam** ağ geçidi alt ağı oluşturmak için.